Battle of Karbala (1991): Aftermath

 Reports indicated that no neighborhood was left intact after the uprising.
 In the vicinity of the shrines of Husayn ibn Ali and Abbas ibn Ali, most of the buildings which surrounded the shrines were completely reduced to rubble.
 The shrines themselves were scarred by bullet marks and tank fire.
-They were, however, quickly restored by the Shiite donations.
+However, they were quickly restored thanks to donations which were received by the Shiite community.

-In December 2005, workers maintaining water pipes 500 meters from the Imam Hussein Shrine unearthed a mass grave containing dozens of bodies, apparently those of Shiites killed after the uprising.
+In December 2005, workers who were maintaining water pipes which were located 500 meters from the Imam Hussein Shrine unearthed a mass grave which contained dozens of bodies, apparently, the bodies were those of Shiites who were killed after the uprising.

 Another mass grave was discovered south of Karbala on 10 January 2010, it contained the bodies of 23 people who were members of both sexes.

 Popular culture

 The 2014 film The Blue Man, which is related to The New York Times article titled "Uncovering Iraq's Horrors in Desert Graves" written by John F. Burns, is about rebels who were killed during the uprising and buried in The Blue Man mass grave.